-Moreton Island is one of the best getaways from Brisbane.
+Mulgumpin (Moreton Island) is one of the best islands near Brisbane and a fantastic getaway to leave the city behind.
 It is incredible to have such a natural and exotic place accessible for a day trip.
 I have been there many times, mostly for snorkelling on the Tangalooma Wrecks.
 I finally decided to try scuba diving Tangalooma Wrecks.
 Is it worth it?
 Read on about this experience to make your own opinion.

 Scuba diving Tangalooma Wrecks vs snorkelling

 I always prefer scuba diving rather than snorkelling.
 Not only do I find it easier and calmer, but it also offers more opportunities to see things from very close and to explore further down.
-However, I do admit that some places are as good for snorkelling than for scuba diving as diving requires more efforts with all the equipment and the organisation, and I won’t even talk about the budget difference.
+However, I do admit that some places are as good for snorkelling as for scuba diving especially because diving requires more effort with all the equipment and the organisation, and I won’t even talk about the budget difference.

 It is not only about the abundance of friendly fish that you will also meet when you snorkel.
 Tangalooma wrecks are very fun to explore.
 I particularly liked the offshore side of the wrecks, which we often skip when snorkelling as it’s deeper and more exposed to the current.
 More corals cover this part of the wreck than on the other side, and it looks fantastic when you look up.
 Plus, we got the opportunity to see from close the details of the Tangalooma Wrecks, like the huge propellers and rudders.